lilit-nersisyan/Atlas-of-mRNA-translation-and-decay-for-bacteria/genomic_features/README.md

 The script "FeatureCount_bsub.R" is used to generate read count table used in FigureS6 B-D.
-The required bigwig files in the analyses are deposited in GEO (GSE153497), and other required key data are saved under data directory.
+"all bigwig files are generated from bed graph deposited in GEO by using bedGraphToBigWig from ucsc tools The required bigwig files are generated from bedgraph files deposited in GEO (GSE153497) using bedGraphToBigWig from ucsc tools.
+Other required key data are saved under data directory.